AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/wm6caw.png" width="500" class="m-auto"></p>

-Clicking run, you will find that a result is immediately obtained, as follows:
+Clicking run, you will find that a result is obtained immediately, as follows:

 ```
 {